75+ Feeding Therapy Tips & Strategies

 To any parents who may be reading this: if you're concerned about your child’s feeding development or any eating problems, I cannot stress enough the importance of finding an experienced feeding therapist to do an evaluation.
 No article online or otherwise is an adequate substitute for an in-person evaluation with a trained professional.
 We don’t bite - trust me!
 But we will do our best to help your child take a bite.

-Below are some tips and tricks that have been effective with the children I have personally seen for feeding therapy.
-It is my sincere hope that some of these tips are helpful for you as well:
+Below are some pediatric feeding therapy techniques that have been effective with the children I have personally seen for feeding therapy.
+It is my sincere hope that some of these feeding therapy activities are helpful for you as well:

 • Be an investigator.
 Any underlying medical reasons for refusing foods must be managed first, so discuss with the pediatrician, study the medical history, and refer out for additional tests/evaluations when necessary.
 Are there any GI issues for instance?
 Reflux?
 If so, those must be handled first.
 I don’t recommend any oral intervention until all medical issues have been handled, as that can create more aversions.
 Don’t forget seeing a dentist to rule out any underlying issues there, too.